 How it works

 - You have up to 5 days to process a viewer refund request or the refund will be processed automatically

 - You can speak directly to your viewers via email

 - You will receive a notification in your dashboard when a request is pending

-Log in to your ChurnIQ dashboard > Customer > Hi5 Customer Support.
-To see the pending requests click on Refunds.
+To see the pending requests, log in to your Cleeng dashboard > Customer > Customer Refunds.